You are here

 STAFF TECHNOLOGY USE/SOCIAL NETWORKING

-Computers are a powerful and valuable education and research tool and, as such, are an important part of the instructional program.
-In addition, the school district depends upon computers as an integral part of administering and managing the school’s resources.
+Computers, electronic devices, and other technology are a powerful and valuable education and research tool and, as such, are an important part of the instructional program.
+In addition, the school district depends upon technology as an integral part of administering and managing the school’s resources.
 Employees must conduct themselves in a manner that does not disrupt from or disrupt the educational process and failure to do so will result in discipline, up to and including discharge.

 General Provisions

-The superintendent is responsible for designating a Technology Integrationist Specialist who will oversee the use of school district computer resources.
-The Technology Integrationist Specialist will prepare in-service programs for the training and development of school district staff in computer skills, appropriate use of computer for the incorporation of comput use in subject areas.
+The superintendent is responsible for designating a Technology Integrationist Specialist who will oversee the use of school district technology resources.
+The Technology Integrationist Specialist will prepare in-service programs for the training and development of school district staff in technology skills, appropriate use of technology for the incorporation of technology use in subject areas.

-The superintendent, working with appropriate staff, shall establish regulations governing the use and security of the school district’s computer resources, including students, staff and volunteers, shall comply with this policy and regulation, as well as others impacting the use of school equipment and facilities.
-Failure to comply may result in disciplinary action, up to and including discharge, as well as suspension and/or revocation of computer access privileges.
+The superintendent, working with appropriate staff, shall establish regulations governing the use and security of the school district’s technology resources, including students, staff and volunteers, shall comply with this policy and regulation, as well as others impacting the use of school equipment and facilities.
+The school district will make every reasonable effort to maintain the security of the district networks and devices.
+Failure to comply may result in disciplinary action, up to and including discharge, as well as suspension and/or revocation of technology access privileges.

-Usage of the school district’s computer resources is a privilege, not a right, and that use entails responsibility.
-All information on the school district’s computer is considered a public record.
+Usage of the school district’s technology resources is a privilege, not a right, and that use entails responsibility.
+District-owned technology and district maintained social media and e-mail accounts are the property of the school district.
+All information on the school district’s devices are considered a public record.
 Whether there is an exception to keep some narrow, specific content within the information confidential is determined on a case by case basis.
 Therefore, users of the school district’s computer network must not expect, nor does the school district guarantee, privacy for e-mail or use of the school district’s computer network including web sites visited.
 The school district reserves the right to access and view any material stored on school district equipment or any material used in conjunction with the school district’s computer network.

-The superintendent, working with the appropriate staff, shall establish procedures governing management of computer records in order to exercise appropriate control over computer records, including financial, personnel and student information.
-The procedures will address:
+The superintendent, working with the appropriate staff, shall establish procedures governing management of technology records in order to exercise appropriate control over technology records, including financial, personnel and student information.
+The procedures will address at a minimum:

 Social Networking or Other External Web Sites